Samadsust71/meal-bridge-a-11-client/README.md

 ## 🤝 Contributors

-We welcome contributions to improve this Food Sharing Website!
+I welcome contributions to improve this Food Sharing Website!
 Please fork the repository and submit a pull request with your changes.

 ---